Kenneth-Rakentine/Nebulae-Granular_Looper_Pedal/README.md

 - Original engine © 2019 Qu-Bit Electronix, Inc. (MIT)
 - Blend rework derived from alex-thibodeau's fork (inherits MIT)
-- This port © 2026 Kenneth Rakentine (MIT)
+- This port © 2026 Kenny Rakentine (MIT)
 - libDaisy © Electrosmith (MIT)

 If you fork this, keep all four attributions.
 That is the entire obligation MIT imposes,